arbox/rails-style-guide/README-ruRU.md

   your control).

     ```Ruby
-    # bad - don't do this if you can modify the schema
+    # плохо - don't do this if you can modify the schema
     class Transaction < ActiveRecord::Base
       self.table_name = 'order'
       ...